OneMadGypsy/python_tts/README.md

 You must provide your own Balcon and/or ESpeak executables, and dependencies.
 Make sure you place them in the respective folders.
 These folders must be in the same directory as `tts.py`

 Below is every possible thing you can do.
 Balcon has one more feature than ESpeak ~ pause/resume can be toggled.
 The only discrepency in attributes between `Balcon` and `ESpeak` are `gap` related.
-ESpeak only has one form of gap, the pause between words in 10ms units.
-Balcon has two gaps.
-The pause after sentences in ms (`sgap`) and the pause after paragraphs in ms (`pgap`).
+ESpeak only has one form of gap - the pause between words in 10ms units.
+Balcon has two gaps - the pause after sentences in ms (`sgap`) and the pause after paragraphs in ms (`pgap`).

 ```python3